 35.12.1.2 POWER_BOOST_FACTOR

 The power boost factor POWER_BOOST_FACTOR for the r-th occupied RU or MRU in an OFDMA EHT MU PPDU in the TXVECTOR shall be in the range of if the Power Boost Factor Support subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element from any recipient STA of the PPDU equals 0; and otherwise shall be in the range of [0.5, 2].
-For a non-OFDMA EHT MU PPDU transmitted to a single user, POWER_BOOST_FACTOR shall be set to 1.
+For an EHT SU transmission, POWER_BOOST_FACTOR shall be set to 1.

 35.12.2 SPATIAL_REUSE